MattechLab/sops/docs/data-collection/data-collection_visuo.md

 ### Before Initiating the Session: Run the Experiment

 - At the end of the ET calibration we are ready to run the experiment.
 - Wait for the sentence “In this task you will see a color dot.
 Please keep your eyes on the fixation point.
 The program is ready for the scanner trigger.
-Press s to proceed manually.”
+Press s to proceed manually.” <- This message should be changed, as in our case the color is changing to improve attention in fixation
-- Then click “start session” on the sync box clicking the round button.
+- Then click “start session” on the sync box clicking the round button. <- (Careful here, the syncbox setup might change due to whether the sequence receives or sends a trigger)

 ![gaz-analyser-front](../assets/images/run_experiment11.jpg "Gas Analyzer front"){ width=40% }
 ![gaz-analyser-front](../assets/images/run_experiment12.jpg "Gas Analyzer front"){ width=40% }

-- The stimulation will start with the scanning.
-At the end of the experiment click “t” on the experimental laptop and click the round button on the SyncBox to stop the running session.
+- The stimulation will start with the scanning <- ( careful here as well).
+At the end of the experiment click “t” on the experimental laptop and click the round button on the SyncBox to stop the running session. <- NOTE: we should also provide the stimulation codes on psychopy, are you planning making these availables?

 ### During the Session